bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Modules page and update installed premium modules to latest versions

+= v1.16.4 =
+* Added option to disable menu label with quantity of new modules.
+* Fixed import from WP Library not save image author.
+* iOS app page removed.
+(No money to pay for Apple developers license)

 = v1.16.3 =
 * Added code for support future module's features